 We are signatories to the UN Global Compact and use this model to consider the value of our ESG actions.
-This assesses growth opportunities, increases productivity and reduces risk.
+This assesses growth opportunities, increased productivity and reduced risk.

-Our robust ESG framework supports delivery of our Net Zero and social value ambitions.
+Our robust ESG framework supports delivery of our net zero and social value ambitions.